-In the first type of meditation, the intellect is predominantly brought into play and it might be called 'discriminative meditation.
-In the second type of meditation, the heart is predominantly brought into play and it might be called the 'meditation of the heart'.
-In the third type of meditation, the active nature of m an is predominantly brought into play and it might be called 'the meditation of action'.
-Discriminative meditation is represented by the intellectual assertion of a formula like "I am not my body (gross, subtle or mental), but the Infinite".
+In the first type of meditation, the intellect is predominantly brought into play and it might be called 'discriminative meditation'.
+In the second type of meditation, the heart is predominantly brought into play and it might be called the 'meditation of the beart'.
+In the third type of meditation, the active nature of man is predominantly brought into play and it might be called 'the meditation of action.'
+Discriminative meditation is represented by the intellectual assertion of a formula like 'I am not my body (gross, subtle or mental), but the Infinite.
 The meditation of the heart is represented by a steady and unhampered flow of love from the aspirant to the Master as the Divine Beloved.
 The meditation of action is represented by an unreserved dedication of one's life to the selfless service of the Master and humanity.

-THE TABLE OF GENERAL CLASSIFICATION OF THE FORMS OF MEDITATION i General meditation or the assimilation of Divine Truths.
+THE TABLE OF GENERAL CLASSIFICATION OF THE FORMS OF MEDITATION

-A THE VARIED FORMS OF 'MEDITATION'

-BEFORE A PERSON BECOMES AN
+THE VARIED FORMS OF 'MEDITATION' A BEFORE A PERSON BECOMES AN ASPIRANT (Sadhaka).

-ASPIRANT

-- 1 Philosophical thinking.

-- 2 Hearing a discourse from the Masters.

-- 3 Reading the written expositions of the Masters.
+- Divine Truths.
+B FORMS OF THE MEDITA-TION OF THE AS-PIRANT. - 1 Philosophical thinking. - i General medi-2 Hearing a discourse tation or the from the Masters. assimilation of - 3 Reading the written expositions of the Masters.